hasura/graphql-engine/manual/cluster/create.rst

 .. code-block:: bash

   $ hasura cluster create --infra free

-  INFO Creating a Hasura cluster...
-  INFO Hasura cluster created                        cluster=alarming52 INFO Initializing the cluster...
-  INFO Cluster initialized
+  • A new free-tier Hasura cluster will be created Continue? (y/n) y
-  INFO Kubernetes context has been added to this system  context=alarming52
+  • kubectl context has been added to this system context=absolve54
+  • Hasura cluster created cluster-name=absolve54
+    # Add this cluster to your project with an alias 'hasura':
+    $ hasura cluster add absolve54 -c hasura

 .. note::
     You can only create 2 free Hasura clusters.